1) Health concerns

 1. There is an increased risk of mammary, testicular, and ovarian neoplasia in intact male and female dogs and cats.

-a.
-There is an increased risk of mammary cancer with each subsequent cycle and the benefit of spaying does not disappear until the animal reaches old age.
+is an increased risk of mammary cancer with each subsequent cycle and

 i.
 Mammary cancer is one of the most common types of neoplasia in small animals.